Essential Balsamic Vinaigrette

 Learn how to make easy homemade balsamic vinaigrette.
 Plus, how to turn it into a creamy dressing and how to use jam to turn it into a strawberry dressing.
-Jump to the Essential Balsamic Vinaigrette Recipe or read on to see our tips for making it.
+Jump to the Essential Balsamic Vinaigrette Recipe

 Homemade balsamic dressing is a staple in our house.
 So much so that we thought we should share three versions we make all the time: a basic dressing, creamy dressing, and strawberry balsamic dressing.